OPSILab/Data-model-mapper-frontend/docs/usage.md

 ![](images/empty-csv.png)

-You can either write your CSV data inside the textarea or import it by clicking the import button.
+You can either write your CSV data inside the textarea or import it by clicking the upload button.
-If you want to import it, click **IMPORT** button and a dialog will appear
+If you want to import it, click **UPLOAD** button and a dialog will appear

 ![](images/import.png)